+(b) Any motion in limine, with the opposition, filed as follows: At least TWENTY CALENDAR DAYS before the conference, serve, but do not yet file, the moving papers.
+At least TEN CALENDAR DAYS before the conference, serve the oppositions.
 When the oppositions are received, the moving party should collate the motion and the opposition together, back to back, and then file the paired sets at least SEVEN CALENDAR DAYS before the conference.
-Each motion should be presented in a separate memo and numbered as in, for example, "Plaintiff's Motion in Limine No. 1 to Exclude " Please limit motions in limine to circumstances that really need a ruling in advance.
-Usually five or fewer motions per side is sufficient at the conference stage (without prejudice to raising matters in limine as the trial progresses).
+Each motion should be presented in a separate memo and numbered as in, for example, "Plaintiff's Motion in Limine No. 1 to Exclude" Please limit motions in limine to circumstances that really need a ruling in advance.
+In bench trials, usually three or fewer motions per side is sufficient at the conference stage (without prejudice to raising matters in limine as the trial progresses).
 Each motion should address a single topic, be separate, and contain no more than seven pages of briefing per side.

-- (g) Copies of the Rule 26(a)(3) disclosures. - (h) Trial briefs are optional. - 3.
-The above shall be submitted in hard copies and should be three-hole punched on the left, so the judge's copy can be put in binders.
-Please provide them at least seven calendar days prior to the pretrial conference for the judge's study and review - THIS IS IMPORTANT. - 4.
-At the final pretrial conference, counsel must take notes on rulings and promptly submit a joint summary of all rulings in proposed-order format.
+- Copies of the Rule 26(a)(3) disclosures. (c) - (d) Each side's proposed findings of fact and conclusions of law. - Trial briefs are optional. (e) - 3.
+The above shall be submitted in Word format to whapo@cand.uscourts.gov and in hard copies.
+All hard-copy submissions should be three-hole punched on the left, so the judge's copy can be put in binders.
+Please provide them at least seven calendar days prior to the pretrial conference for the judge's study and review - THIS IS IMPORTANT.

+4. At the final pretrial conference, counsel must take notes on rulings and promptly submit a joint summary of all rulings in proposed-order format.